ADU Rules in San Diego, CA (2026)

 How long does it take to get an ADU permit in San Diego?

-The typical ADU permit timeline in San Diego is Ministerial approval within 60 days per Gov Code 65852.2(a)(3).
-San Diego Development Services Department (DSD) ADU permit typically 3-6 weeks for plan check.
-Standard plan program available at: https://www.sandiego.gov/development-services/news-programs-and-resources/programs/adu.
+The typical ADU permit timeline in San Diego is The permitting agency shall either approve or deny the application to create or serve an accessory dwelling unit within 60 days from the date the permitting agency receives a completed application if there is an existing single-family or multifamily dwelling on the lot.
+Note: SD DSD ADU permit typically 3-6 weeks for plan check; standard plan program available at https://www.sandiego.gov/development-services/permits (operational, not codified)..
 Total estimated permit fees are $2,500–$9,000 total permit fees depending on size and scope.

 Do I need extra parking for an ADU in San Diego?